0xprinc/checks-while-hacks/README.md

 1. Read the project's docs, specs, and whitepaper to understand what the smart contracts are meant to do.
 2. Construct a mental model of what you expect the contracts to look like before checking out the code.
 3. Glance over the contracts to get a sense of the project's architecture.
+4. While going through a contract, make sure to write all the assumptions(about external contracts) and expectations(from external contracts) and questions related to it.
-4. Compare the architecture to your mental model.
+5. Compare the architecture to your mental model.
 Look into areas that are surprising.
-5. Identify relevant global and state variables, functions, equations that are involved in the contract.
+6. Identify relevant global and state variables, functions, equations that are involved in the contract.
-6. List all the invariants related to them and try to find a way to break them to get a loop hole in the implementation.
+7. List all the invariants related to them and try to find a way to break them to get a loop hole in the implementation.
-7. Look at areas that interface with external contracts and ensure all assumptions about them are valid.
+8. Look at areas that interface with external contracts and ensure all assumptions about them are valid.
-8. Try to get what are the possibilities during different states of the contract
+9. Try to get what are the possibilities during different states of the contract
     + when it is freshly deployed,
     + when it has high amount of each token and every combination,
     + when it is has some bool value come to true which is changing the state of the contract,
     + try to switch between every if and else condition and also try in all ranges of the variables present
     + what if I swap all the tokens in the pool
     + what if I borrow all the asset tokens
-9. Do a generic line-by-line review of the contracts.
+10. Do a generic line-by-line review of the contracts.
-10. While approaching a function, it is important that we take atleast one pair of input and calculate its output.
+11. While approaching a function, it is important that we take atleast one pair of input and calculate its output.
 This hardens our mental model.
-11. Do another review from the perspective of every actor in the threat model.
+12. Do another review from the perspective of every actor in the threat model.
-12. Glance over the project's tests + code coverage and look deeper at areas lacking coverage.
+13. Glance over the project's tests + code coverage and look deeper at areas lacking coverage.
-13. Run static analysers and review their output.
+14. Run static analysers and review their output.
-14. Look at related projects and their audits to check for any similar issues or oversights.
+15. Look at related projects and their audits to check for any similar issues or oversights.
-15. Try to figure out as many as expected invariants in the contract after getting its context.
+16. Try to figure out as many as expected invariants in the contract after getting its context.
-16. Try to avoid `transaction order dependence` in the code or find a way to deal with it.
+17. Try to avoid `transaction order dependence` in the code or find a way to deal with it.
-17. Try to anticipate what will occur when governance turns evil (this may be the case of the RUG PULL, EXIT SCAMS).
+18. Try to anticipate what will occur when governance turns evil (this may be the case of the RUG PULL, EXIT SCAMS).
-18. Comment the "why" as much as possible.
+19. Comment the "why" as much as possible.
-19. Comment the "what" if using obscure syntax or writing unconventional code.
+20. Comment the "what" if using obscure syntax or writing unconventional code.
-20. Comment explanations + example inputs/outputs next to complex and fixed point math.
+21. Comment explanations + example inputs/outputs next to complex and fixed point math.
-21. Comment explanations wherever optimizations are done, along with an estimate of much gas they save.
+22. Comment explanations wherever optimizations are done, along with an estimate of much gas they save.
-22. Comment explanations wherever certain optimizations are purposely avoided, along with an estimate of much gas they would/wouldn't save if implemented.
+23. Comment explanations wherever certain optimizations are purposely avoided, along with an estimate of much gas they would/wouldn't save if implemented.
-23. We should always note all the privileges that are provided to any role and what actually the role can do, any difference in these two will be a vulnerability.
+24. We should always note all the privileges that are provided to any role and what actually the role can do, any difference in these two will be a vulnerability.
-24. Its a centralisation attack when there is given power to the owner to control funds of users in any case.
+25. Its a centralisation attack when there is given power to the owner to control funds of users in any case.

 ## Common questions to ask when we come across any general entity
 1. Will the contract run the same if this entity is removed?